 Reflections on Our Past Events

 Click on a topic to read more about a specific event, or scroll down the page to view all content.
 Please note that only a handful of larger-scale events (co-)hosted by STaR are included on this site.
-For information on other sustainability events and initiatives supported/promoted by our team, please see our News Archive (link on the bottom of our homepage).
+For information on other sustainability events and initiatives at WU, please see our News Archive (a link at the bottom of our homepage).

 1st STaR Research Conference on Responsible Innovation (November 22-23, 2019)

 The 2-Day conference brought together internationally recognized scholars from various fields and disciplines to further our knowledge of the nature, drivers, and outcomes of Responsible Innovation.

 The world is facing economic, social, and environmental challenges of huge proportions.
 It is clear that tackling the Grand Challenges of our time, such as the ones reflected in the UN Sustainable Development Goals (SDGs), requires concerted efforts by national governments, policy makers, research institutions, business organizations and civil society.
 Achieving the ambitious targets set out in the 2030 sustainable development agenda will not be possible without innovations in science, technology, law, and other fields on a scale commensurate with that of the challenges we face, as well as transformation of economic systems, business processes and, perhaps most importantly, individual mindsets.

 The theme of the 1st STaR research conference was Responsible Innovation (RI).
 The term responsible innovation was initially used in a rather narrow way to explore the responsibility of science with respect to issues such as research on human subjects, intellectual property, research integrity, etc. However, more recent conceptualizations have taken a broader perspective by considering the variety of actors inside and outside the scientific system that might be involved in innovation processes that contribute to doing good and avoiding harm in the environmental, social and economic domains.